Menu Close

 If the serial console is not set up properly on a VM, using virsh console to connect to the VM connects you to an unresponsive guest console.
 However, you can still exit the unresponsive console by using the Ctrl+] shortcut.

-file and add console=ttyS0 to the line that starts with GRUB_CMDLINE_LINUX.
-Clear the kernel options that may prevent your changes from taking effect.
+2. Clear the kernel options that might prevent your changes from taking effect.

 # grub2-editenv - unset kernelopts